fbeline/kaki/README.md

 	kaki --js -w "[A-Z]*"

-Search whole word (only for file name)

-    kaki -w [...]

-Search for exact characters sequence (only for file name)
+Search for characters sequence (only for file name)

 	kaki -Q [...]